The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 3. Use **Straight Shot** if it's available.
 4. Use **Heavy Shot** otherwise.

-As for Iron Jaws itself, note that it acts like a brand new appplication of your DoTs.
+As for Iron Jaws itself, note that it acts like a brand new application of your DoTs.
 This means that we want to use it under a lot of buffs to make those next 45 seconds of ticks extra strong.

 This leads into the standard "opener".
 An "opener" is a skill sequence you want to start a fight with.
 The goals are to maximize initial burst, and set up your timings for the long term.